Identity Theft and Credit Card Fraud Statistics for 2023

 The identity theft statistics collected by the FTC are based on reports from consumers, so it's likely that there are many cases of identity fraud that go uncounted.

-The rate of identity theft increased significantly from 2017 to 2021, from 371,000 reports to 1.4 million.
-While reports of identity theft dropped from 2021 to 2022, they remain well above pre-pandemic rates.
+The rate of identity theft increased significantly from 2017 to 2021, growing from 371,000 reports to 1.4 million.
+While reports of identity theft have dropped after peaking in 2021, they remain well above pre-pandemic rates.

-According to a report by Javelin Strategy & Research, identity theft cases resulted in losses of $20 billion in 2022, a 15% drop from their 2021 study.
+According to a report by Javelin Strategy & Research, identity theft cases resulted in losses of $20 billion in 2022, a 15% drop from its 2021 study.

 The most common types of identity theft